nest/nest-simulator/extras/userdoc/md/documentation/part-1-neurons-and-simple-neural-networks.md

 division errors, which are hard to catch.

 Next we create a `multimeter`, a *device* we can use to record the membrane voltage of a neuron over time.
-We set its property `withtime` such that it will also record the points in time at which it samples the membrane voltage.
 The property `record_from` expects a list of the names of the variables we would like to record.
 The variables exposed to the multimeter vary from model to model.
 For a specific model, you can check the names of the exposed variables by looking at the neuron’s property `recordables`.

     multimeter = nest.Create("multimeter")
-    nest.SetStatus(multimeter, {"withtime":True, "record_from":["V_m"]})
+    nest.SetStatus(multimeter, {"record_from":["V_m"]})

 We now create a `spikedetector`, another device that records the spiking events produced by a neuron.
 We use the optional keyword argument `params` to set its properties.
 This is an alternative to using `SetStatus`.
-The property `withgid` indicates whether the spike detector is to record the source id from which it received the event (i.e. the id of our neuron).

-    spikedetector = nest.Create("spike_detector",
+    spikedetector = nest.Create("spike_detector")
-                    params={"withgid": True, "withtime": True})

 A short note on naming: here we have called the neuron `neuron`, the multimeter `multimeter` and so on.
 Of course, you can assign your created nodes to any